top of page

 “You heard her?”
 Saoirse asked, looking down at her daughter.
 The baby had gone utterly still, as if the world outside the heartbeat she rested on no longer existed.

 Lisa nodded.
 “Just a small sound, como un pajarito.”
-Mariana had only whimpered once, but it gave her permission to approach.
+Mariana only whimpered once, but it gave her permission to approach.
 She reached out and touched the edge of her blanket.
 “Maybe she is hungry again.”
 Her gaze flicked, just briefly, toward the long stretch of corridor behind them, but that silent assessment was impossible to miss.

 Saoirse suddenly realized how far she’d walked.
 How far from the nursery.
 How far from anyone else.